Ala Wai Townhouse

 All available data emphasize canal, golf course, mountain, city, and occasional ocean views, with no hint of a nearby cemetery in any marketing or MLS view field.
 This strongly indicates the building does not have cemetery views.

-I searched for direct statements like "watch fireworks from the unit," "fireworks view," or "see fireworks from the lanai."
-The remarks mention canal, golf course, mountain, city, and Diamond Head views, but nothing about fireworks views.
+I searched for explicit statements like seeing fireworks from the lanai, unit, or building.
+The remarks mention canal, golf course, city, mountain, and ocean views, but nothing about Friday night fireworks views.

 No analysis available